-When a child is tardy, his or her parent/guardian must walk their child to the Main Office to be signed in.
+When tardy, parents/guardians of kindergarten through 8th grade must walk their child to the Main Office to sign-in.
+After 9:00 AM, adults are required to check-in and must bring a photo ID.
 Tardies are excusable under the following circumstances:

-- Student illness - Serious illness or death in the immediate family - Student medical appointment (parent/guardian phone call or note from a provider is needed to verify) - Family emergency (approved by Executive Director) - Religious holidays - Court appointment
+- Student illness - Serious illness or death in the immediate family - Student medical appointment (parent/guardian phone call or note from a provider is needed to verify) - Family emergency (approved by Section Director) - Religious holidays - Court appointment